DenninJulian/Cyber-Security-Projects/Project-1-Scanning-and-Enumerating-a-Local-Network-with-Nmap.md

 # Project 1: Scanning and Enumerating a Local Network with Nmap on Kali Linux

 ## Introduction
-In this project, you will learn how to use Nmap, a powerful network scanning tool, to discover devices and services running on a local network.
+In this project, I have learned how to use Nmap, a powerful network scanning tool, to discover devices and services running on a local network.
 Network scanning and enumeration are critical skills for ethical hackers, as they help in identifying potential targets and vulnerabilities within a network.
-By the end of this project, you will be able to perform basic network scans, identify open ports, and gather information about the devices on your network using Kali Linux.
+I am able to perform basic network scans, identify open ports, and gather information about the devices on your network using Kali Linux.

 ## Pre-requisites
 - Basic understanding of networking concepts (IP addresses, ports, etc.).